FelixHauser/Workbee-Freecad-Smart-Postprocessor/README.md

 The macro walks the Job's `Operations` list top to bottom (the literal order in the FreeCAD tree — it does **not** sort by operation label/number), resolves each item's Tool Controller (unwrapping Dressups where needed), splits the list into groups according to the chosen export mode, and for each group:

+- Only considers operations that were **already Active** before the macro started — anything you'd deliberately switched off is filtered out up front and excluded from every group, not just skipped for one file and swept into another.
-- Toggles the correct operations Active/Inactive (also resolved through Dressups, since Dressups don't have their own `Active` property — the wrapped base operation does).
+- Toggles the correct operations Active/Inactive within that filtered set (also resolved through Dressups, since Dressups don't have their own `Active` property — the wrapped base operation does).
 - Builds that group's preamble/postamble from the dialog settings + that group's actual Tool Controller.
 - Calls `export()` to write the file.
 - Restores every operation's original Active state when done, even if an error occurs mid-export.